Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 What is it?

-It refers to transparent paints that allow light to pass through them so that the objects underneath can be distinctively seen.
+It refers to transparent paints that allow light to pass through them, allowing the objects underneath to be distinctively seen.

 What is Semi-transparent?